Build Your Database Skill

 Keep each section operational and beginner-friendly.

 What you're learning: You are practicing pattern capture -- turning experiential knowledge into a reusable artifact.
-The AI drafts the structure; you refine it with your actual project context.
-Notice whether the AI's decision logic matches your real workflow or needs correction.
+The agent drafts the structure; you refine it with your actual project context.
+Notice whether the decision logic matches your real workflow or needs correction.

 Prompt 3: Apply to Your Domain